 Simple English definitions for legal terms

-Read a random definition: OLÉRON, LAWS OF
+Read a random definition: separation of witnesses

 A commander-in-chief is the person who is in charge of all the armed forces.
 In the United States, the President is also the commander-in-chief of the military.
 This means that the President is the leader of the military and makes important decisions about how to keep the country safe.
 The Constitution says that the President is the commander-in-chief, which is a very important job.